 In recent years we have seen Japanese influences crop up more and more.

 From ingredients such as yuzu and miso to a love of ramen and sushi, and even a mild obsession with cherry blossom, there are Japanese influences everywhere.
 An Izakaya is a type of Japanese bar serving alcoholic drinks and snacks.
 These casual bars are usually a place for informal after-work drinks.
-Inspired by the Izakaya culture, a new bar has opened up in the Jewellery Quarter and here’s why you need to go visit them…
+Inspired by the Izakaya culture, here’s an ace indie cocktail bar in Stirchley you need to know all about.

-Located on Frederick Street, above the brilliant 1000 Trades pub, Ikigai is a wonderful new Japanese-inspired neighbourhood bar.
+Located on Pershore Road (Stirchley), Ikigai is a wonderful Japanese-inspired neighbourhood bar.

 The name Ikigai comes from the Japanese word meaning ‘purpose’ or ‘reason for being’.
 A combination of the words ‘iki’ meaning ‘life’ and ‘gai’ which is used to describe value, it describes passion and purpose – the thing that makes life worthwhile.
 A fitting name for this lovely little cocktail bar, this is exactly what owners Luke Bensley (previously of Nocturnal Animals and Opheem) and Tallulah have done here – found their passion and purpose in life.